nakatsuma/GES-PEARL/README.md

 ## Tips for Troubleshooting

-If you encounter any errors, go back to the default environment by typing
+If you encounter any errors during the installation process, go back to the default environment by typing

 ```IPython
 (finance) PS C:\Users\Thomas> conda deactivate